kanasimi/CeJS/README.md

 #### To setup the loader as a split file:
 1. Copy the loader file, [_CeL.loader.nodejs.js](https://github.com/kanasimi/CeJS/tree/master/_for%20include/_CeL.loader.nodejs.js) to the target directory (e.g., the same as the script file).
-2. Set <code>_CeL.loader.nodejs.js</code> read-only.
-This part is not nessasarally, just in case we modify the script accidentally.
-3. Create the CeL_path_file, [_CeL.path.txt](https://github.com/kanasimi/CeJS/blob/master/_for%20include/_CeL.path.sample.txt) in the same directory.
+2. Create the CeL_path_file, [_CeL.path.txt](https://github.com/kanasimi/CeJS/blob/master/_for%20include/_CeL.path.sample.txt) in the same directory.
-4. Set the path list to search the library base: Write to the CeL_path_file (<code>_CeL.path.txt</code>), one path per line.
+3. Set the path list to search the library base: Write to the CeL_path_file (<code>_CeL.path.txt</code>), one path per line.
-5. to use in a script file:
+4. to use in a script file:

    ``` JavaScript
    //global.use_cejs_mudule = true;